PokeAlert/PokeAlert/README.md

 # Load accounts from file
 For people with lots of accounts it can be tedious adding them one by one.
 This is why you can put all your account in a text file and use the "LOAD FROM FILE" option in the "Add Extra Accounts" screen

-1) create a file named "pokeralert_accounts.txt" at the ROOT of your SDcard
+1) create a file named "pokealert_accounts.txt" at the ROOT of your SDcard
 2) Add your account in the file like this

 ptc_username_1 password PTC<br />